feichao93/temme/examples/stackoverflow/readme.md

 ![Question Detail](./imgs/question-detail.jpg)

 After getting a list of top questions, we can follow the link of each question to get the detail of the question.
-Here, we select [this question](https://stackoverflow.com/questions/47772015/toggle-between-two-stylesheets) as our exmaple in the above image.
+Here, we select [this question](https://stackoverflow.com/questions/47772015/toggle-between-two-stylesheets) as our example in the above image.
 We use the following temme-selector to extract various items about the question:

 ![Question Detail Selector](./imgs/question-detail-selector.jpg)